Rifts (role-playing game): Reception

+John Kovalic called Rifts "the runaway success of 1990".
+Rod Lockwood of the Springfield News-Sun in 1996 declared Rifts "one of the most popular games on the market" noting that regularly outsold other products in local shops in Springfield, Ohio.

 In Issue 48 of Challenge, Lester W. Smith found the information about rifts and the new Earth gave both players and referees a good base of knowledge.
 He especially liked the section on magic, saying, "The magic system, when taken as a whole, is clear, concise and logical, explaining magic in general in a new and 'realistic' light."
 However, he didn't like the lack of an introductory adventure, commenting, "For a game that is meant to stand alone, it’s surprising that no introductory scenario was included.
 Nor were any character sheets, handouts or pull-outs provided to aid the players."
 Smith had thought that the completely new rules system would clear up some of the long-standing problems with old Palladium rule systems.
 However, Smith found that "Instead of clearing up old discrepancies, Rifts creates many of its own."
 He also found the rules badly organized.
 Despite these issues, Smith concluded, "I highly recommend Rifts because of its setting and potential for great scenarios. [...]
 There is enough here to keep any GM busy thinking up new scenarios and creating new archvillains for players for quite a while."